-The XRF analysis for all the investigated red/reddish areas (points 1, 2, 3, and 6, see Figure 4(a) as representative spectrum) indicated a Hg-based red pigment, probably cinnabar (HgS), used for vestments, coat-of-arms and carnations.
-Traces of iron (Fe) are also detected, suggesting the use of small amount of red ochre (Fe2O3).
-Pigmenting agents were probably combined with a white Pb-based composite, maybe lead white ((PbCO3)2·Pb(OH)2), in order to obtain a lighter tonality.
-The relative intensity of the peaks corresponding to the aforementioned elements will be different according to the desired shades.

-Concerning the white area (point 4, see Figure 4(b)), the observation of the high peaks associated to the L ( 10.54 keV) and L ( 12.60 keV) transition lines of lead (Pb) reveals the use of a Pb-based white pigmenting agent, probably lead white, as main responsible for the white coloration.
-This white pigment was, in spite of its toxicity, widely used in panel painting, because of its good cover potential and brilliant white color.

-Figure 4.
-XRF spectra collected (a) on the red cloth of the lying soldier (point 1), (b) on the white band of the soldier standing upright (point 4), (c) on the blue area of Christ's mantle (point 5), and (d) on the black fur of the horse (point 7).

-As far as the XRF spectrum of blue area is concerned (point 5, see Figure 4(c)), no characterizing lines are detected.
-Traces of iron (Fe), manganese (Mn) and zinc (Zn), could be due to impurities eventually present.
-This could support the use of an organic compound, that cannot be detected by XRF, since its characterizing elements are lighter than those revealed by this technique.
-Based on comparison with literature [18], the application of indigo (C16H10N2O2) for the blue coloration seems the most reasonable hypothesis, also considering that the presence of this natural blue pigmenting agent was already identified in other religious paintings by Mattia Preti relative to his late production activity in Malta [19].
-Worth of note, the presence of barium (Ba) could suggest the use of barium sulfate (BaSO4), i.e. “barium white”, a synthetic compound used as pigment, extender and filler since the early part of the 19th century [20], so indicating modern paints applied to the panel surface during previous restorations.
+In terms of the XRF spectrum of the blue area (point 5, Figure 4c), no characterising lines were detected.
+Here, the traces of Fe, manganese (Mn) and zinc (Zn) could be due to the impurities that gradually emerged, which could support the notion of the use of an organic compound that cannot be detected via XRF since its characterising elements are lighter than those revealed by this technique.
+Based on a comparison with findings in the existing literature [18], the application of indigo (C16H10N2O2) for the blue coloration would appear to be the most reasonable hypothesis, certainly given that the presence of this natural blue pigmenting agent has previously been identified in other religious paintings produced by Preti during his later activity in Malta [19].
+Here, it is worth noting that the presence of barium (Ba) could suggest the use of barium sulphate (BaSO4), i.e. ‘barium white’, a synthetic compound used as a pigment, extender and filler since the early part of the 19th century [20], thus indicating that modern paints were applied to the panel surface during previous restorations.

-Finally, in the case of the black area (point 7, see Figure 4(d)), the high peaks of calcium (Ca), together with the observation of iron (Fe) and manganese (Mn), let us hypothesize the use of an organic black pigment, based on Ca, that cannot be confirmed by XRF because of the low Z-value of the characteristic elements, combined with mixture of Fe-based and Mn-based pigments, such as natural and/or burned umber (Fe2O3 + MnO2 + nH2O + Si + Al2O3).
+Finally, in the case of the black area (point 7, Figure 4d), the high peaks of calcium (Ca), together with the observation of Fe and Mn, allowed us to hypothesise about the use of an organic black pigment, based on Ca, one that cannot be confirmed by XRF due to the low Z-value of the characteristic elements, combined with a mixture of Fe-based and Mn-based pigments, such as natural and/or burned umber (Fe2O3 + MnO2 + nH2O + Si + Al2O3).

+In addition, it is worth noting that an important presence of Ca, sulphur (S), and Pb was observed in all the investigated areas.
+Given their presence, these substances were likely related to the preparatory layer, suggesting a Ca-based preparation ground that was possibly calcium carbonate (CaCO3) and/or sulphate (CaSO4).
+In terms of the detection of Pb, its presence in every analysed point supports the hypothesis regarding the employment of a Pb-based imprimation, likely made of lead white, could also have been used as a dryer for the binders.

 Figure 5.
-Raman spectra recorded on three representative of red/reddish pigmented areas of The Conversion of St Paul painting. (a): red bull of the coat-of-arms located at the bottom right (point 2), (b): red robe of the soldier standing upright (point 3), (c): reddish area of the incarnate of the cheeks of the little angel (point 6).
+Raman spectra recorded for three representative red/reddish pigmented areas of The Conversion of St Paul painting. (a) Red bull of the coat-of-arms located at the bottom right (point 2), (b) red robe of the soldier standing upright (point 3), (c) reddish area of the incarnate of the cheeks of the little angel (point 6).